Checkout Optimization: 20 Best Ways to Recover Lost Sales

 9. Offer Guest Checkouts

-In the Baymard research, we cited earlier, 37% of shoppers abandoned carts because they had to create an account to shop.
+In the Baymard research we cited earlier, 26% of shoppers said they’d abandoned a cart because they had to create an account.
 That’s a huge number of potential customers to lose.

 checkout page best practices - walmart guest checkout2